3pillarlabs/ios-PDFexporter/ReadMe.md

 - More options to customize drawing, layout to not slice views or preserve state of views;
 - Support for UITableView;
 - Bug fixes
-- New Demo app implemented in Swift 4
+- New Demo app implemented in Swift 4 ([demo branch](https://github.com/3pillarlabs/ios-PDFexporter/tree/feature/PDFExporter-Swift-Demo-v2.0))

 ## Description